 This translates as follows: At Biene at the burgomaster farm there is a cottage, called at Wolters house, the wife, born at the burgomaster farm at Biene, is our guarantor, she has three children, a son, Hinrich, a daughter who lives in Lingen, was released out of serfdom.
 Yet another daughter, Swenne, we exchanged her to Budde at Hange, we have not yet got another exchanged back to us.

 The Budde family in Wietmarschen is not listed in a comprehensive overview of all the properties that belonged to the monastery.
-A confirmation that at that time the Budde family was not living in Wietmarschen.
+A confirmation that at that time the Budde family was not yet living in Wietmarschen and must have come from somewhere else.

 Buckwheat is an undemanding produce and grows well in poor soils.
 The peat moors were good enough for that.
 The peat surface was burnt off and roughly cut open and the seeds were sown directly into the top layer.
 This was not without risk.
 Late night frosts killed many crops and the peat-moor fires often got out of hand and created enormous pollution.
 There are records out these times indicating that this sometimes reached the cities on the Dutch coast, 150 kilometres to the east.

-Directly following the period of the Eighty Year War in the Netherlands (Thirty Year War in Germany) there were significant new developments:
+Directly following the period of the Eighty Year War in the Netherlands 1568 – 1648 (part this was the Thirty Year War in Germany – 1618-1648) there were significant new developments:

-- No longer hampered by war the sea trade picked up again, bringing in amongst other produce cereals from around the Baltic Sea.
+- No longer hampered by war the sea trade picked up again, bringing in among other produce cereals from around the Baltic Sea.

 - The price of cereals consequently dropped and buckwheat was no longer in great demand.